Suffolk County and Long Island Landlord / Tenant Attorney

 A holdover proceeding is used when a landlord wishes to remove a tenant from the premises after the lease expires or to remove a tenant with a month-to-month agreement.
 With this type of proceeding the landlord must provide the tenant with a 30 day notice to vacate the premises.
 After the 30 day notice is given to the tenant, you cannot collect on rent due for the months Thereafter.
 In order to evict the client the landlord still must serve the tenant with eviction paperwork after the 30 days has lapsed.

 Nonpayment proceeding is brought by the landlord when the tenant has not paid their monthly rent obligation.
 The tenant is served with papers to appear in court on a certain date.
-The lawyer for the landlord will draft the eviction proceedings paperwork.
+The real estate lawyer for the landlord will draft the eviction proceedings paperwork.
 In this paperwork the attorney will choose the date to appear in court.
 The date Will be stipulated in the papers served upon the tenant.
 The tenant cannot be served less than five days before the court, and not more than 12 days before the Court date.
 If the tenant comes to court with the money that is owed they will be permitted to stay in the premises by the court.

 In either of the nonpayment proceeding and in the holdover proceeding the judge will request that the parties attempt to settle the dispute by stepping out of the courtroom to discuss their case.
 If the parties work out an agreement a stipulation is submitted to the Court with the terms of the agreement.
 If the parties cannot agree upon a settlement then a hearing is conducted where the judge hears testimony from the landlord and hears testimony from the tenant.
 Then the judge will make a decision on who is at fault.
 If you are the landlord in either the holdover proceeding or the nonpayment proceedings, your ultimate goal is to get a warrant of eviction.